 Why is energy consumption increasing?

 Energy consumption has rapidly increased since the 1950s.
-The reasons for increasing energy consumption include economic development, rising population and technological developments.
+Reasons for this include economic development, rising population, and technological developments.

 Economic development

-Economic development leads to higher demand for energy.
-Currently, the most significant need for energy comes from HICs such as the USA and Australia, and rapidly developing NEEs such as Brazil, China and Nigeria.
-In the future, energy demand is likely to develop in LICs, especially in Africa.
+Economic development leads to higher energy demand.
+Currently, the most significant need for energy comes from HICs such as the USA and Australia and rapidly developing NEEs such as Brazil, China, and Nigeria.
+In the future, energy demand will likely develop in LICs, especially in Africa.

 Agriculture

-As a country becomes more developed, there is a higher demand for food, leading to more intensive farming techniques.
-These techniques require additional energy to power machinery, provide lighting and heating.
-The processing, manufacturing and transport of food also lead to increased energy demands.
-As agriculture shifts from subsistence to commercial farming as a country develops the demand for energy also increases.
+As a country develops, there is a higher demand for food, leading to more intensive farming techniques.
+These techniques require additional energy to power machinery and provide lighting and heat.
+The processing, manufacturing, and transport of food also lead to increased energy demands.
+As agriculture shifts from subsistence to commercial farming, the demand for energy also increases as a country develops.

 Industry

 Rapid industrialisation leads to the development of processing and manufacturing industries.
-Global demands for energy are increasing, fuelled by industrialisation in NEEs.
+Global energy demands are increasing, fuelled by industrialisation in NEEs.
 Future demands are likely to come from current LICs as they develop.

 Transport

-As improvements in living standards continue across the world, car ownership has continued to grow.
-Despite advances in the efficiency of engines, car manufacturing places considerable demands on energy.
+As improvements in living standards continue worldwide, car ownership has continued to grow.
+Despite advances in engine efficiency, car manufacturing places considerable demands on energy.

 Urbanisation

-Demand for energy increases with urbanisation.
-As more people live in urban areas, the demand for energy for lighting, cooking, domestic appliances and heating also increases.
-In the future, urbanisation is going to place demands on energy in regions such as Africa and parts of Asia.
+Energy demand increases with urbanisation.
+As more people live in urban areas, the demand for energy for lighting, cooking, domestic appliances, and heating also increases.
+In the future, urbanisation will place energy demands on regions such as Africa and parts of Asia.

 Wealth

-As people become wealthier, their demand for energy grows with increased purchases of domestic appliances, leisure and recreation activities.
+As people become wealthier, their energy demand grows with increased purchases of domestic appliances and leisure and recreation activities.
 Global energy supplies will increase significantly in highly populated NEEs such as India, China and Brazil.

 Rising population

 Population growth creates an increased demand for energy.
-Since 1950 the world’s population has increased dramatically, leading to the growth in demand for energy.
+Since 1950, the world’s population has increased dramatically, leading to the growth of energy demand.
 The overwhelming majority of this growth has been in LICs and NEEs, where there are already energy deficits.

-Population growth is most significant on the African continent where there is already considerable energy insecurity.
+Population growth is most significant on the African continent, with considerable energy insecurity.
 Energy provision will be a significant challenge for Africa in the future.

 Technology